 Exercise and Sport Science - BA, BS

 A major in exercise and sport science can prepare students for careers in physical therapy, occupational therapy, physicians' assistant, nutrition, health promotion, fitness consulting, cardiac rehabilitation, coaching, research, athletic training, sporting equipment design/sales, sports psychology, and corporate fitness and wellness.
-Our engaging courses focus on exercise physiology and human performance, kinesiology and biomechanics, sports nutrition, exercise testing and prescription, and strength training and program design.

 During the spring semester, exercise and sport science majors have the chance to work as personal trainers.
 This 10-week experience, part of the EXSS 3550 Exercise Testing and Prescription with Lab course, includes conducting fitness assessments and exercise testing, and prescribing an exercise regime for participating faculty and staff members.